marek-miller/quest-bind/README.md

 ...
 ```

-The feature "`gpu`" enables the GPU accelerated mode.
+The feature `"gpu"` enables the GPU accelerated mode.
 These features are
 mutually exclusive, so if you set both flags, the feature `"mpi"` takes
 precedence.